News

 About the Event

-Enjoy a day on-farm at Hanaminno with Atlas Carbon and Charlie & Angelica Arnott, to see how soil-carbon projects and nature-based grazing are building healthier soils, stronger businesses and more resilient landscapes.
+Enjoy a day on-farm at Hanaminno with Atlas Carbon and Charlie Arnott, to see how soil-carbon projects and nature-based grazing are building healthier soils, stronger businesses and more resilient landscapes.
 This field day is for anyone eager to explore how soil-carbon building strategies and regenerative grazing can deliver enhanced productivity, ecological health and new revenue streams.

 Why Attend?